MikesMachines/JMC-Servo-Configuration/README.md

 # JMC-Servo-Configuration
-Information on JMC integrated servos via PC Serial RS232 and ESP32 Modbus for tuning and controls
+Information on JMC integrated servos via PC Serial RS232 and ESP32 Modbus for tuning and controls.
+This is a quick draft while it is fresh, but needs proofing.

-Info here has not been proofed, I just want to get as much down quickly while it's somewhat fresh.
 Please contact me with any corrections.
 My response times are slower than average, I definitely appreciate patience.

-## Background
+## Background <p>
 This is an aggregation of all the relative information I have found regarding the JMC ISHV integrated servos.
 My main goal is to be able to use digital values or a PWM signal for position control rather than steps and pulses.
 As the speeds increase, more pulses need to be calculated and sent.
 Live changes to acceleration are especially resource intensive.
 The servo adds possible data sources from the driver for feedback and alarms.

 There is a lot of excellent information out there I never would have been able to figure out.
 But it has been a lot more work than expected finding all the pieces to put together.
 It’s been useful to try and sort it all out to make it easier in the future.
 Hopefully someone else will as well.